Central Library - Jackson Square Entrance

 Minute of Silence Tuesday, September 30, 2:15pm

-HPL will observe a moment of silence at 2:15 pm on Tuesday, September 30, 2025.
+HPL will observe a minute of silence at 2:15 pm on Tuesday, September 30, 2025.
 The time chosen reflects the discovery of the remains of 215 children in a mass graveyard on a former residential school site in Kamloops, BC, in May 2021.

 Events